ndmitchell/hlint/README.md

 * [Code Climate](https://docs.codeclimate.com/v1.0/docs/hlint) is a CI for analysis which integrates HLint.
 * [Danger](http://allocinit.io/haskell/danger-and-hlint/) can be used to automatically comment on pull requests with HLint suggestions.
 * [Restyled](https://restyled.io) includes an HLint Restyler to automatically run `hlint --refactor` on files changed in GitHub Pull Requests.
+* [lpaste](http://lpaste.net/) integrates with HLint - suggestions are shown at the bottom.

 ### Automatically Applying Hints